-The upcoming edition of the Venice Design Biennial will open from May 19 to June 18, 2023.
-This year's theme is Auto-Exotic.
+The Venice Design Biennial opened from May 19 to June 18, 2023, under the theme of Auto-Exotic.

 Designers on show: